AndrewGuenther/JSchema/README.md

 ###_validate:
 Takes a boolean function.
 All values are checked against this function for validity.

+###_normalize:
+All validated values will be put through this function to be normalized.

 ##Validation functions
 A series of validation functions have already been defined to help you quickly define your schema.